The fundamental group in discrete homotopy theory: Covering graphs

 We want to construct the unique lift $\tilde{\gamma} \from I_{n} \to Y$.
 We construct it inductively.
 Note that we must have $\tilde{\gamma}\left(0\right) = y$, giving us the base case.
 Suppose we have constructed $\tilde{\gamma}\left(i-1\right) \in Y$ for some $i \in \left\{1,\ldots,n\right\}$.
 Let $y_{i-1} = \tilde{\gamma}\left(i-1\right)$ and $x_{i-1} = \gamma\left(i-1\right)$.
 Then, since $p|_{N_{y_{i-1}}} \from N_{y_{i-1}} \to N_{x_{i-1}}$ is an isomorphism, there is a unique vertex $y_{i} \in N_{y_{i-1}}$ such that $p\left(y_{i}\right) = \gamma\left(i\right) \in N_{x_{i-1}}$.
 Then, we must define $\tilde{\gamma}\left(i\right) = y_{i}$.
 Thus, the unique lift $\tilde{\gamma} \from I_{n} \to Y$ is given by the following recursive formula:

 \end{itemize} \end{proof}

 \begin{definition} A map $p \from Y \to X$ is a \emph{local isomorphism} if it satisfies any of the equivalent conditions in \cref{lem:equiv-defs-local-iso}. \end{definition}

 We emphasize, again, that our definition of a local isomorphism captures what other authors, e.g., \cite{barcelo-greene-jarrah-welker:vanishing,hardeman:lifting} refer to as a covering graph.
+Some authors also require surjectivity in their definition of covering graphs to avoid dealing with empty fibers, but this additional requirement does not play any serious role in their treatments.
 For us, a covering graph is a stronger notion, presented in \cref{def:covering}.